 John's most ambitious campaign, his mission to reduce homelessness in Denver, saw great success.
 Denver's Road Home provides employment assistance and housing for the homeless.
 The success of this program become a model for other cities, illustrating how they can combat homelessness within the inner city.

 Overall, his tireless efforts to improve the city of Denver paid-off.
 Despite shrinking budgets and managing the city through two national recessions, a recent citizen survey found that Denver's overall community quality rating improved to 86 percent in 2010 from 78 percent in 2002.

 John ran for Governor of Colorado on a jobs creation and economic development platform.
-In using his experience as a jobs creator and consensus builder in government, he wants to increase opportunity for the people of Colorado.
+In using his experience as a jobs creator and consensus builder in government, he sought to increase opportunity for the people of Colorado.